 5. Throat Chakra (Vishuddha)

-The throat chakragives voice to the heart chakra and controls our ability to communicate our personal power.
+The Vishuddha, or throat chakra,gives voice to the heart chakra and controls our ability to communicate our personal power.
 When it's functioning at full capacity, it allows us to express ourselves truly and clearly.
 Someone with a blocked throat chakra will feel like they have trouble finding the words to say how they truly feel.

 What it controls: Communication, self-expression, and truth